-Sections 4(e) and 10(a)(1) of the FPA require the Commission, in acting on applications for license, to give equal consideration to power and development purposes and to the purposes of energy conservation, the protection, mitigation, and enhancement of fish and wildlife, the protection of recreation opportunities, and the preservation of other aspects of environmental quality.
-Any license issued shall be such as in the Commission's judgment will be best adapted to a comprehensive plan for improving or developing a waterway or waterways for all beneficial public uses.
+Sections 4(e) and 10(a)(1) of the FPA require the Commission, in acting on applications for a license, to give equal consideration to the power development purposes and to the purposes of energy conservation, the protection, mitigation of damage to, and enhancement of fish and wildlife, the protection of recreational opportunities, and the preservation of other aspects of environmental quality.
+Any license issued shall be such as in the Commission's judgement will be best adapted to a comprehensive plan for improving or developing a waterway or waterways for all beneficial public uses.
 The decision to license this project, and the terms and conditions included herein, reflect such consideration.

-The Final EIS analyzed the effects associated with the issuance of a new license for the Skelton Project, and recommended a variety of measures to protect and enhance the environmental resources.
-The later-filed Instream Flow Agreement and water quality certification proposed modifications to certain recommendations made by the Final EIS (in particular, related to minimum flows), which we adopt, as discussed herein.
-The various measures adopted will provide fish passage at the Skelton Project, improve fish and wildlife resources through seasonal run-of-river and minimum flow operations as well as limits on reservoir fluctuations, enhance recreational resources
+The Final EIS analyzed the effects associated with the issuance of a new license for the Bonny Eagle Project, and recommended a variety of measures to protect and enhance the environmental resources.
+The later-filed Instream Flow Agreement and Water Quality Certification proposed modifications to certain recommendations made by the Final EIS (in particular, related to minimum flows), which we adopt, as discussed herein.
+The various measures adopted will provide fish passage at Bonny Eagle, improve fish and wildlife resources through seasonal runof-river and minimum flow operations as well as limits on reservoir fluctuations, enhance recreational resources in the project vicinity, and protect cultural resources affected by the project.